 TFS Version Support

 Timely Migration communicates to TFS servers using the TFS Object Model installed as part of the Microsoft Visual Studio Team Explorer client.
-The TFS Object Model handles version compatibility for 2008, 2010, and 2012 servers.
+The TFS Object Model handles version compatibility for 2008, 2010, 2012, 2013, and 2015 TFS servers as well as Visual Studio Online.

 During the migration process, Timely Migration will group individual file revisions into TFS changesets.
 This brings one of the benefits of TFS to the existing source tree as changesets provide a more coherent view of the changes that occurred and what they were related to.
 Having changes grouped into changesets is especially useful when looking at source history to research issues in the current product.